 Psoriasis is an autoimmune disease that causes red, raised, scaly patches to appear on the skin.
 It most commonly occurs on the scalp, elbows and knees, but can appear anywhere on the body.
 There is no cure for psoriasis, but it can usually be controlled with treatment.

 Schizophrenia is a complex mental disorder that affects the way a person thinks, feels and acts.
-Likely causes include genes and lifestyle factors; and treatment can involve medication, counseling and hospitalisation.
+Likely causes include genes and lifestyle factors; and treatment can involve medication, counselling and hospitalisation.
 For some people, it is a chronic, life-long condition; while for others it will only last a brief period.

 Shingles is a painful rash that usually only appears on a relatively small area of your skin, and it can only be contracted if you have had chickenpox in the past.
 It is extremely rare to get more than one case of shingles during your life.